LarsKue/YTHBC2/README.md

 # YTHBC-2.0
 YouTube Home Button Changer 2.0 - improved and now in TypeScript!

-This Chrome Extension changes the YouTube Home Button so that it no longer annoys you when there is an event!
+This lightweight Chrome Extension changes the YouTube Home Button so that it no longer annoys you when there is an event!

 **Features:**
 1. Full Seamless YouTube Internal Integration